-What this means is that we, the introvert teachers, can act like extroverts for the sake of teaching, which is our calling.
+What this means is that we, the introvert teacher, can act like an extrovert for the sake of teaching, which is our calling.
 So in the classroom, we play the extroverted educator, while outside it, we revert back to being an introvert.

 I suppose if teaching is not your calling, this strategy would be hard to apply since it’s not a “core personal project” for you.

 By apply the Free Trait Theory, it will be like doing some sort of acting, being a performer in the classroom.

 Interestingly, the students of Professor Brian Little don’t believe or can’t imagine their beloved professor as an Introvert because of his dedication to teaching, his true calling.

 So there, 4 strategies to help you, the introvert teacher.
 Do you have ideas to add on?
 Please share them in the comments below.